marsiitr/Wall-Art-Bot/README.md

 |Total Cost|    | 3180  |

 ## Applications

-The wall art bot is planned to draw or sketch a picture which the user has in his laptop or phone.
+* The wall art bot is planned to draw or sketch a picture which the user has in his laptop or phone.
+* This bot has three pen holders so, it can draw a picture with three different colors.

 ## Limitations

 * If the two points from where the two strings are attached are not in the same level then the drawn picture will also be tilted.